Bayraktar Kızılelma: Variants

 During Teknofest 2022, Baykar announced that there will be at least 3 variants of Kızılelma with different engine configurations.
+The initial Bayraktar Kızılelma (Kızılelma-A) is subsonic.
+Planned variants (Kızılelma-B and Kızılelma-C) are intended to be supersonic, with the latter having a twin-engined configuration.

 The engines are produced by the Turkish-Ukrainian joint venture Black Sea Shield.
 Kızılelma-A will be capable of near-supersonic speeds, being powered by the AI-25TLT engine.
 Kızılelma-B will fly at supersonic speeds, powered by a single Ukrainian AI-322F engine.
 The Kızılelma-C will incorporate two AI-322F engines.

 While the production prototype uses a Ukrainian AI-322 afterburning engine, allowing it to approach sonic speeds with improved maneuverability at high speeds.
 Baykar has stated that there will be several types of engines available for Kızılelma within 5–6 years, aiming to reduce foreign dependency.